 4) Take a Moment to Enjoy the Solitude

 Something many travelers crave, but don’t always pinpoint, is their need for remoteness and solitude.
 Alaska is the perfect destination to unplug as it offers vast expanses of wilderness.
-It’s not a place to be among the crowds, so ensure your travel itinerary offers opportunities for solitude.
+Thus, the best way to travel to Alaska is to ensure you’re not among the crowds.

 If you choose to travel by land, seek solitude by skipping the well-trodden hotel route and stay at a place that shows you remote Alaska at its best.
 Staying at a wilderness lodge deep in the mountains, out on a remote coast or at the base of Denali offers up-close interaction with the landscape and wildlife, and more chances to take in the views—from your room’s windows or perhaps even your own porch.
 View all of our Alaska land tours, curated by our team to deliver such an experience, or learn more in our How to Visit Denali National Park guide.